netsec-ethz/scion-java-multiping/README.md

 * `DownloadAssignmentList` for downloading a list of known ISD/AS assignment
 * `EchoAll` for sending a single traceroute to all known ASes along the shortest path (default behaviour)
 * `EchoRepeat` for repeatedly probing (traceroute) multiple paths to multiple ASes.
+* `EchoResponder` for responding to incoming echo requests.

 # `DownloadAssignmentList`